privacyguides/privacyguides.org/docs/os/ios-overview.md

 ## Privacy Notes

-iOS devices are frequently praised by security experts for their robust data protection and adherence to modern best-practices.
+iOS devices are frequently praised by security experts for their robust data protection and adherence to modern best practices.
 However, the restrictiveness of Apple's ecosystem—particularly with their mobile devices—does still hamper privacy in a number of ways.

 We generally consider iOS to provide better than average privacy and security protections for most people, compared to stock Android devices from any manufacturer.
-However, you can achieve even higher standards of privacy with a [custom Android operating system](../android.md) like GrapheneOS, if you want or need to be completely independent of Apple or Google's cloud services.
+However, you can achieve even higher standards of privacy with a [custom Android operating system](../android.md#aosp-derivatives) like GrapheneOS, if you want or need to be completely independent of Apple or Google's cloud services.

 ### Activation Lock